AVSystem/scala-commons/docs/REST.md

 {"id":"Fred-ID","name":"Fred","birthYear":1990}
 ```

+## Annotations

+REST framework relies heavily on annotations for customization.
+All annotations are governed by
+the same [annotation processing](Annotations.md) rules.
+To use annotations more effectively and with less
+boilerplate, it is highly recommended to be familiar with these rules.

 ## REST API traits

 As we saw in the quickstart example, REST API is defined by a Scala trait adjusted with annotations.